City guide: our top addresses in Nice ☀️

 Le Safari

-An unpretentious classic, with a reputation for making the best pizza in town, as well as stuffed pastries to die for.
-Nickel with the kids!
+An unpretentious classic, with a reputation for serving the best pizza in town, as well as stuffed vegetables to die for.
+Perfect with the kids!

 La Merenda

-A former Michelin-starred chef has opened a small shop selling specialties from Nice.
-The whole city is running at it.
-To do with children ready to try something new... and without a stroller, because the place is tiny.
+A former Michelin-starred chef has opened a tiny spot specializing in Niçois cuisine.
+The whole city flocks there.
+Great with children who are ready to try new things… but no strollers, as the place is tiny.

 > La Merenda, 4 Rue Raoul Bosio, 06300 Nice

-More chic, the brilliant bistronomic restaurant Les Agitateurs, rue Bonaparte.
-Instead, do it as a couple if you have found a babysitter.
-The young, inventive and Michelin-starred chef Samuel Victori will delight you with a menu that is unique in every sense of the word.
+More upscale, the brilliant bistronomic restaurant Les Agitateurs on Rue Bonaparte.
+Better suited for a date night if you've found a babysitter.
+The young, inventive Michelin-starred chef Samuel Victori will delight you with a unique tasting menu in every sense of the word.

-If you rather dream of a meal overlooking the beach, the Amour hotel has opened its own with a great atmosphere and a simple, but effective menu.
-You can eat cheery while the children play in the pebbles (ah, there are also good sides! 😋)
+If you'd rather enjoy a meal with a view of the beach, the Hôtel Amour has opened theirs with a great atmosphere and a simple yet effective menu.
+You can eat in peace while the children play on the pebbles (ah, there are some perks after all!)

-Marie's advice: reservations are mandatory in all restaurants, especially as soon as the sunny days arrive!
+Marie's tip: reservations are essential at all restaurants, especially once the warmer days arrive!

 The MAMAC

 The Museum of Modern and Contemporary Art is right in the city center.
-It is easily accessible on foot or by tram.
-You will find works by Klein, Ben, and Nikki de St Phalle.
-Promise, the kids will love it!
-The icing on the cake: you can climb up to the roof to take a great photo of the city from above.
+It's easily accessible on foot or by tram.
+You'll find works by Klein, Ben, and Nikki de Saint Phalle.
+We promise, the kids will love it!
+The cherry on top: you can climb up to the rooftop for a great photo of the city from above.

 The Matisse Museum

-The Matisse Museum will appeal to the whole family.
-It has more than 500 works by the artist, many of which are inspired by the city of Nice.
-It is located in a very beautiful park, Les Arènes de Cimiez, where you can have a picnic in the shade of the olive trees.
+The Matisse Museum will delight the whole family.
+It holds more than 500 works by the artist, many of which are inspired by the city of Nice.
+It is set in a beautiful park, Les Arènes de Cimiez, where you can picnic in the shade of olive trees.

-A small and nice place.
-Perfect for those who want to get a quick museum.
+A small and charming spot.
+Perfect for those who want a quick museum visit.

-> The Charles Nègre Photography Museum, 1 Pl.
+> Le musée de la Photographie Charles Nègre, 1 Pl.
 Pierre Gautier, 06300 Nice

-The younger brother of the now legendary Hotel Amour has opened Avenue des Fleurs in Nice!
-Mediterranean decor, winks to Cocteau, roof top with pool and Instagrammable bar, this Numberis has everything to please!
+The little sibling of the now-legendary Hôtel Amour has opened on Avenue des Fleurs in Nice!
+Mediterranean décor, nods to Cocteau, a rooftop pool and an Instagrammable bar — this sequel has everything going for it!

-If you are traveling with kids, maybe you prefer to have a small kitchenette?
-In this case, book at Palais Saleya instead.
-More simple, but very well placed and which will allow you to shine.
+If you're traveling with the kids, you might prefer a small kitchenette?
+In that case, book at the Palais Saleya instead.
+More understated, but perfectly located and ideal as a base to explore the area.

 > Hôtel Palais Saleya, 21 Rue du Marché, 06300 Nice